Cult of Pedagogy Search

 You may be reading this and thinking, “This sounds a lot like differentiated instruction.”
 The frameworks are similar, and complementary, but they are not the same.

-Carol Tomlinson leads the field of differentiated instruction, As Tomlinson shares in her book The Differentiated Classroom: Responding to the Needs of All Learners, teachers in a differentiated classroom begin with their current curriculum and engaging instruction and then adapt the content, process, product, and environment to ensure that students receive the targeted intervention, support, and enrichment they need.
+Carol Tomlinson leads the field of differentiated instruction.
+As she shares in her book The Differentiated Classroom: Responding to the Needs of All Learners, teachers in a differentiated classroom begin with their current curriculum and engaging instruction and then adapt the content, process, product, and environment to ensure that students receive the targeted intervention, support, and enrichment they need.
 This responsiveness is incredibly important, but may not set students up to reflect on their learning and make choices for themselves.

 In the breakfast buffet analogy, you don’t want to be a part of the “vegan group” where decisions are made for you.
 Even with the buffet, hosts need to be responsive and reflective, noting when some people aren’t eating and figuring out how the buffet could be designed differently the next time.
 When differentiation is combined with the practices and principles of UDL, students have opportunities to reflect, make choices, and build ownership of their learning; they also benefit from more explicit support when necessary.